National Centre for Management Accreditation

-Accreditation serves two fundamental goals: to ensure quality assurance of programs and to advance continuous improvement.
-In serving these goals sound accreditation is principled upon assurances about a programs’ conformity to discernible standards in higher education.
+NCMA National Accreditation serves two fundamental goals: to ensure professional competency standards assurance of programs and to advance continuous improvement leading to the Certified in Management (C.I.M.) and Chartered Manager (C.Mgr.) professional designations.
+In serving these goals, sound accreditation is principled upon assurances about a programs’ conformity to discernible professional competency standards.

-Accredited business programs demonstrate a high level of competency in business education and directly embody the standards of business and management that graduates of these accredited programs gain.
-Students of CIM accredited programs will demonstrate readiness to start a rewarding career as managers or business leaders in a wide range of related disciplines.
+NCMA Nationally Accredited business and management programs demonstrate alignment to the standards of business and management competencies that graduates of these accredited programs are required to demonstrate for professional certification.
+Students of accredited programs will demonstrate readiness to start a rewarding career as managers or leaders in a wide range of related disciplines.

 National Accreditation Brochure